-Through the combination of wage withholding and the requirement that taxpayers make estimated tax payments, the IRC aims to ensure that federal income and payroll taxes are paid ratably throughout the year.
+Through the combination of wage withholding and the requirement that taxpayers make estimated tax payments, the IRC aims to ensure that Federal income and payroll taxes are paid ratably throughout the year.
 IRC § 3402 generally requires employers to withhold tax on wages paid to employees.
-IRC § 6654 generally requires taxpayers to pay at least the lesser of (i) 90 percent of the tax shown on a tax return for the current tax year or (ii) 100 percent of the tax shown on a tax return for the preceding tax year (reduced by the amount of wage withholding) in four installment payments that are due on April 15, June 15, September 15, and January 15 of the following tax year.
-101
+IRC § 6654 generally requires that taxpayers pay at least the lesser of (i) 90 percent of the tax shown on a tax return for the current tax year or (ii) 100 percent of the tax shown on a tax return for the preceding tax year (reduced by the amount of wage withholding) in four installment payments that are due on April 15, June 15, September 15, and January 15 of the following tax year.
+114

-IRC § 6654(a) provides that a taxpayer who fails to pay sufficient estimated tax will be liable for a penalty that is computed by applying (i) the underpayment rate established under IRC § 6621 (ii) to the amount of the underpayment (iii) for the period of the underpayment.
-IRC § 6621 is an interest provision.
-Therefore, the additional amount a taxpayer owes for failing to pay sufficient estimated tax is computed as an interest charge, but it is nevertheless denominated as a "penalty."
+IRC \S 6654(a) provides that a taxpayer who fails to pay sufficient estimated tax will be liable for a penalty that is computed by applying (i) the underpayment rate established under IRC \S 6621 (ii) to the amount of the underpayment (iii) for the period of the underpayment.
+IRC \S 6621 is an interest provision.
+Therefore, the additional amount a taxpayer owes for failing to pay sufficient estimated tax is denominated as a "penalty," but the computation is strictly an interest charge.